phanindra4011/teluguthodu/README.md

-# Firebase Studio
+# Telugu Thodu

-This is a NextJS starter in Firebase Studio.
+This is a Next.js starter project for Telugu Thodu, an AI-powered learning assistant for students.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.

 ## Setup